Luria–Nebraska Neuropsychological Battery: Reliability and validity

-Studies have show that the LNNB is stable over time.
+Studies have shown that the LNNB is stable over time.
 A study has shown that the lowest test re-test reliability of the LNNB is a .77 and this is within the limitations of clinical tests.
 Also, studies have combined the Luria–Nebraska Battery with existing tests in psychology, speech, and education to look at the reliability of the battery.
 This version of the test had 33 scales and by comparing non-brain-injured control groups to brain-injured patients it was found that the test is very effective at discriminating between normal and brain-injured subjects.
 Studies have shown that the LNNB has yielded an 86% correct hit rate for identifying patients correctly.
 When looking at the left and right hemisphere scales, the test is based on the assumption that the left hemisphere is verbally dominant and composed of the motor and tactile scales that represent right-hand sensory/motor performance while the right hemisphere consists of items representing left-hand sensory/ motor performance.
 When looking at lateralization reports of the test, it yields an average hit rate of 78% on comparison of left and right scales with the highest hit rate being 92%.
 Also, when looking at localization of chronic hospitalized patients with injuries in the frontal, sensorimotor, temporal, and parietal-occipital areas, the test was 88% effective in localizing the brain damage, but the limit to this report was a small sample size of 60 patients.